Balearic Islands travel guide

 For advice on safety and weather conditions for skiing or other outdoor activities you can:

-If an accident occurs while mountaineering, canoeing, potholing or climbing, or if you become lost in the mountains and need mountain rescue, call:
+If an accident happens while mountaineering, canoeing, potholing or climbing, or if you become lost in the mountains and need mountain rescue, call:

-The Catalonia region has started billing climbers, skiers and other adventurers whose negligent behaviour causes them to need to be rescued.
+The Catalonia region has started billing climbers, skiers and other adventurers whose negligent behaviour causes them to need rescue.

 Transport risks